 Art in Public Places

 The practice of commissioning, purchasing and accepting gifts of art works has a rich history on the campus of the University of North Texas.
-In 2009, UNT initiated its Art in Public Places Program, including the UNT Art Path and the UNT Artist Registry.
+In 2009, UNT initiated its Art in Public Places Program.
 UNT’s Denton campus currently displays more than 80 works of art in various media ranging from a 1920s equestrian bronze sculpture by Constance Whitney Warren to a 2015 site-specific glass design by Norie Sato.
 As a public institution of higher learning, UNT nurtures performance and research in art and promotes an appreciation for creative expression.
 New buildings and donations provide opportunities to create iconic spaces and integrate works of art into campus life.
 The selection of artworks that are diverse in content, genre, and media is an outward manifestation of the value UNT places on the diversity of its constituents.

 UNT Art Path

-The UNT Art Path is a guided walking tour that features artworks in public places, celebrating UNT Art Collections.
-Please contact us to book your tour.
+The UNT Art Path is a self-guided walking tour that features artworks in public places, celebrating UNT Art Collections.
+Please contact us to coordinate your tour route.

 UNT Artist Registry